 Tuesday, February 6, 6:30 AM – 4:00 PM

 Wednesday, February 7, 6:30 AM – 4:00 PM

 Thursday, February 8, 6:30 AM – 4:00 PM

 Friday, February 9, 6:30 AM – 8:30 AM

 Giving Your Presentation

-Please arrive at the General Session meeting room 30 minutes before the start of your session.
-The AV technician will provide you with a lapel microphone, and you will be directed to be seated at the front of the room in the speaker waiting area.
-At the lectern there will be a monitor set in front of you where you can follow your presentation.
+Please arrive at the General Session meeting room 30 minutes before the start of your assigned 1-hour session.
+The AV technician will provide you with a lapel microphone, and you will be directed to seating at the front of the room in the speaker waiting area.
+At the podium there will be a monitor in front of you where you can follow your presentation.
 The moderators are responsible for pulling up your presentation.
-At the end of your presentation, the display will return to the list of presenters.
+At the end of your presentation, the display will return to the main menu of presenters.